Skip to content

 Grilling performance

 For a sear at 350 °C on the low rack, it lays grid marks in under three minutes per side.
-For low & slow (110-130 °C) the thermal mass of those 113 kg works in your favour: once it settles, it holds within ±3 °C for eight hours with no vent adjustments.
-Catalogue top temperature is 400 °C; in practice I have logged peaks of 430 °C with the bottom vent open and Quebracho lump.
+For low & slow (110-130 °C) the thermal mass of those 113 kg works in your favour: from my experience with dense ceramic kamados, once it settles it holds temperature very steadily for hours with no vent adjustments.
+Catalogue top temperature is 400 °C; per community reports (Naked Whiz, AmazingRibs), with the bottom vent open and quality lump charcoal it exceeds that 400 °C catalogue figure.

 For Neapolitan pizza it gets to a 400 °C chamber with the stone preheated 40 minutes — the precise AVPN range, and a pizza is done in 75-90 seconds.
 It takes longer to reach that temperature than a dedicated oven like an Ooni, but the flavour edge — subtle ember smoke — pays back the extra 20 minutes.